-Here’s about how much you can expect to spend when you’re getting a ductless mini-split.
+Here’s about how much you can expect to be responsible for when you’re installing a ductless mini-split.

 Average Cost for Mini-Split Installation

-- Installing a concrete slab for the outdoor condenser, $75–$300.
+- Installing a concrete area for the outdoor condenser, $75–$300.

 - Installing a dedicated electrical circuit, $250.